Nuclear power in Russia

 Russia is one of the world's largest producers of nuclear energy.

 In 2020, total electricity generated in nuclear power plants in Russia was 215.746 TWh, 20.28% of all electric power plant generation.
-The installed gross capacity of Russian nuclear reactors was 29.4 GW as of December 2020.
+The installed gross capacity of Russian nuclear reactors was 29.4 GW as of December 2020.In 2025, nuclear power produced 19% of the country’s electricity.

 Recent history

 In accordance with legislation passed in 2001, all Russian civil reactors are operated by Rosenergoatom.
 More recently in 2007, Russian Parliament adopted the law "On the peculiarities of the management and disposition of the property and shares of organizations using nuclear energy and on relevant changes to some legislative acts of the Russian Federation", which created Atomenergoprom - a holding company for all Russian civil nuclear industry, including Energoatom, nuclear fuel producer and supplier TVEL, uranium trader Tekhsnabexport (Tenex) and nuclear facilities constructor Atomstroyexport.

+In 2011, 11 RBMK reactors were given life extensions and uprated in output by about 5%.
+Environmentalists Aleksandr Nikitin and Igor Koudrik say that these reactors are of an "inherently unsafe design", which cannot be improved through upgrades and modernization, and some reactor parts are impossible to replace.
+Russian environmental groups say that the lifetime extensions "violate Russian law, because the projects have not undergone environmental assessments".
+But officials and scientists from various institutions have claimed that the reactors have undergone serious modifications and are safe.
+4 of them have subsequently been shut down.